ArjunBhalla98/News-Summariser/README.md

 # News-Summariser
-(Eventually) a full stack application which will pull from selected news sources to generate short summaries of notable headlines from each
+A full stack application which pulls from selected news sources to generate short summaries of notable headlines from each.
+Available at: https://arjunbhalla98.github.io/News-Summariser/